 After that school year, Jon said that he had a dream of creating a website so more kids could access the news in kid-friendly language.
 That’s how Teaching Kids News (TKN) came to be.

-We are now in our third year producing daily, kid-friendly news articles.
+We are now in our fourth year producing daily, kid-friendly news articles.
 The articles are written by me and a small but incredibly dedicated group of professional writers, photographers and university-level journalism students who volunteer their time.
 We are incredibly grateful to them.
 Jon and Kathleen Tilly sculpt curriculum and grammar questions for every article and ensure that the site is understandable for kids, and that it’s relevant for teachers and homeschool parents.